stellar-deprecated/docs/docs/how-to-build-a-client.md

 ---
-id: how-to-build-a-client-part-1
+id: how-to-build-a-client
-title: How to Build a Client (Part 1)
+title: How to Build a Client
 category: Guides
 ---